Harry Potter: Films

-In 1999, Rowling sold the film rights for Harry Potter to Warner Bros. for a reported $1 million.
+In 1999, Rowling sold the film rights for Harry Potter to Warner Bros. for a reported £1 million (US$2,000,000).
 Rowling had creative control on the film series, observing the filmmaking process of Philosopher's Stone and serving as producer on the two-part Deathly Hallows, alongside David Heyman and David Barron.
-Rowling demanded the principal cast be kept strictly British, nonetheless allowing for the inclusion of Irish or French and Eastern European actors where characters from the book are specified as such.
+Rowling demanded the principal cast be kept strictly British and Irish, nonetheless allowing for the inclusion or French and Eastern European actors where characters from the book are specified as such.

 Chris Columbus was selected as the director for Harry Potter and the Philosopher's Stone (titled "Harry Potter and the Sorcerer's Stone" in the United States).
 Philosopher's Stone was released on 14 November 2001.
 Just three days after the film's release, production for Harry Potter and the Chamber of Secrets, also directed by Columbus, began and the film was released on 15 November 2002.
 Columbus declined to direct Harry Potter and the Prisoner of Azkaban, only acting as producer.
 Mexican director Alfonso Cuarón took over the job, and after shooting in 2003, the film was released on 4 June 2004.
 Due to the fourth film beginning its production before the third's release, Mike Newell was chosen as the director for Harry Potter and the Goblet of Fire, released on 18 November 2005.
 Newell became the first British director of the series, with television director David Yates following suit after he was chosen to helm Harry Potter and the Order of the Phoenix.
 Production began in January 2006 and the film was released the following year in July 2007.
 Yates was selected to direct Harry Potter and the Half-Blood Prince, which was released on 15 July 2009.
 The final instalment in the series, Harry Potter and the Deathly Hallows was released in two cinematic parts: Part 1 on 19 November 2010 and Part 2 on 15 July 2011.

 Spin-off prequels

-A new prequel series consisting of five films will take place before the main series.
-The first film Fantastic Beasts and Where to Find Them was released in November 2016, followed by the second Fantastic Beasts: The Crimes of Grindelwald in November 2018 and Fantastic Beasts: The Secrets of Dumbledore in April 2022 with two more to be released.
-Rowling wrote the screenplay for the first three instalments, marking her foray into screenwriting.
+A prequel series is planned to consist of five films, taking place before the main series.
+The first film Fantastic Beasts and Where to Find Them was released in November 2016, followed by the second Fantastic Beasts: The Crimes of Grindelwald in November 2018 and Fantastic Beasts: The Secrets of Dumbledore in April 2022.
+Rowling wrote the screenplays for all three films, marking her foray into screenwriting.